StefanieWang/ReactJS-Roguelike-Dungeon-Crawler/README.md

 4. Player can move anywhere within the map's boundaries, but can't move through an enemy until it has been beaten.

 5. Much of the map is hidden.
-When player take a step, all spaces that are within a certain number of spaces from the player are revealed.
+When player takes a step, all spaces that are within a certain number of spaces from the player are revealed.
 Player can choose to reveal or hide map by pressing the "toggle darkness" button.

-6. When player beat an enemy, the enemy goes away and player get XP, which eventually increases player level.
+6. When player beats an enemy, the enemy goes away and player gets XP, which eventually increases player level.

-7. When player fight an enemy, they take turns damaging each other until one loses.
-Player do damage based off of his/her level and weapon.
+7. When player fights an enemy, they take turns damaging each other until one loses.
+Player does damage based off of his/her level and weapon.
 The enemy does damage based off of its level.
 Damage is somewhat random within a range.

-8. When player find and beat the boss on dungeon 4, player wins.
-When player run out of health points, player fails.
+8. When player finds and beats the boss on dungeon 4, player wins.
+When player runs out of health points, player fails.
 Player can then start a new game.